ConvertKit in a nutshell

 Landing page creator

-VoncertKit has a great landing page converter.
+ConvertKit has a great landing page converter.
 You don’t need any coding skills and can set one up in around 10 minutes.
 They even provide advice on how to optimize your landing page to increase conversions.

 Email templates

-Templates are pretty basic at ConvertKit, and you’ll only get three to choose from; Text Only, Classic and Modern.
+Templates are pretty basic and you’ll only get three to choose from; Text Only, Classic and Modern.
 To be honest, there’s not a huge difference between the three, and your customization options are limited.

-ConvertKit pricing
+ConvertKit Automation

-Customer service
+ConvertKit Customer service (Rated: 5/5)

 On the free plan, you’ll only get access to around 100 help articles and FAQs that cover common issues.
 On any of the paid plans, you’ll also be able to raise a ticket or schedule a call.
 ConvertKit promises a response typically within the hour.